cap-js/docs/guides/deployment/with-shared-db.md

 ```
 :::

-Before deploying you need to login to Cloud Foundry, see: https://cap.cloud.sap/docs/guides/extensibility/customization#cds-login
+Before deploying you need to login to Cloud Foundry.

 To locally build the apps, run